-Main Line Health MyChart makes it easy for you to schedule appointments, request prescription refills, pay your bills, send messages to your doctor’s office when you have non-urgent medical needs, and more—from any device.
+Main Line Health MyChart makes it easy for you to schedule appointments, request prescription refills, pay your bills, send messages to your doctor and more—from any device.

 - Access telemedicine.
-Virtual video visits with Main Line Health providers for virtual preventive care,diagnosis, and treatment.
+Video visits with Main Line Health providers for virtual preventive care, diagnosis and treatment.

 - Request prescription renewals.
 Send a prescription renewal request to your doctor with just a click.

 - View your lab and test results.
 Get notified as soon as your results are available.